 2. Mobile-First Workforces Demand Mobile-Ready Systems

-African and MENA businesses operate in intensely mobile environments.
+Growing businesses operate in intensely mobile environments.
 Sales teams cover wide geographic territories.
 Logistics coordinators manage routes across multiple cities.
 Field service technicians work far from any desktop.
 For these workforces, software that requires a desk and a computer is software that doesn't work.

 Cloud ERP platforms with responsive, mobile-optimized interfaces unlock capabilities that simply weren't possible with legacy on-premise systems.
 A warehouse manager can process a goods receipt on a smartphone.
 A sales representative can check real-time inventory and create a quotation from a client meeting.
 A finance director can approve a payment run while traveling between offices.